sverweij/dependency-cruiser/doc/cli.md

 > If you want to run _without_ a configuration file use --no-config

 > _Tip_: usually you don't need to specify the rules file after --config.
 However
-> if you run `depcruise --config src`, _src_ will be interpreted as the rules file.
+> if you run `dependency-cruiser --config src`, _src_ will be interpreted as the rules file.
 > Which is probably is not what you want.
 To prevent this, place `--`
 > after the last option, like so:
 >
 > ```
-> dependency-cruise --config -- src
+> dependency-cruiser --config -- src
 > ```

 The configuration specifies a bunch of regular expressions pairs your dependencies